connectrpc/connectrpc.com/docs/swift/interceptors.md

 final value is passed to the networking client, where it is sent to the server (outbound request) or to the caller (inbound response).

-Interceptors may also fail outbound requests before they're sent, thus preventing subsequent interceptors from being invoked and returning a specified error back to the original caller.
+Interceptors may also fail outbound requests before they are sent; subsequent interceptors in the chain will not be invoked, and the error will be returned to the original caller.

 Interceptors are closure-based and are passed both the current value and a closure which should be called to resume the interceptor chain.
 Propagation will not continue until